-Developing nations obviously need ever-improving entrepreneurial activities to keep afloat given the dynamics of the global environment.
+Boosting Entrepreneurship in Nigeria: The Need for a New Management Approach eveloping nations obviously need ever-improving entrepreneurial activities to keep afloat given the dynamics of the global environment.
 This study examined the need for a new approach to entrepreneurship In Nigeria if its related activities must receive the necessary boost.
 Data was obtained from secondary sources including books, journals magazines, newspaper internet, etc. The theory of entrepreneurial growth by Mahajan (1970) was adopted as its theoretical framework while data analysis was by the mode of content analysis.
 Result revealed that a dynamic approach which is capable of evolving changes in line with the global business trends is required in Nigeria if entrepreneurship must be given the necessary boost.
 The paper recommended that government should give serious consideration to such an approach.